A channel shows “failed”

 Find the error message

-If the entry has extra context (expanded view shows a stack trace or raw provider response), that’s the most useful clue — it’s what the channel’s own API returned to us.
+If the row has extra context (an expanded view shows a stack trace or raw provider response), that’s the most useful clue — it’s what the channel’s own API returned to us.

 Error: OAuth / authorization